 The time-stamping authority issues timestamp tokens in accordance with ETSI12 recommendation.
-Each timestamp token contains the identifier of the policy, under which the token has been issued (identifier value is described in Table 1.4 and chapter 7.3).
+Each timestamp token contains the identifier of the policy, under which the token has been issued (identifier value is described in Table 1.3 and chapter 7.3).
 Timestamp tokens are signed only with a private key issued especially for time-stamping service.
+Certum uses NTP servers from the Central Office of Measures: tempus1.gum.gov.pl, tempus2.gum.gov.pl. and additionally as backup STRATUM 1.